nodejs/readable-stream/README.md

 <!-- misc -->

-It's not particularly difficult to wrap older-style streams in this new interface, or to wrap this type of stream in the older-style interface.
+It's not particularly difficult to wrap old-style streams in this new interface, or to wrap this type of stream in the old-style interface.

 The `Readable` class provides a `wrap(oldStream)` method that takes an